Alena Analeigh Wicker

-Personal life
+Early life and education

 Wicker was born in Fontana, California, and grew up outside of Fort Worth, Texas.
 Her mother is Daphne McQuarter, and she has two sisters.

-Wicker began reading chapter books when she was three years old and developed a love for Lego the following year.
-In elementary school, Wicker was bullied for her intelligence, and her principal said she "couldn't get all A's because of [her] skin color".
+Wicker began reading chapter books when she was three years old, and developed a love for Lego the following year.
+In elementary school, she was bullied, and her principal said she "couldn't get all A's because of [her] skin color".
 Shortly after, McQuarter opted to homeschool her, though Wicker returned to school in fifth grade, continuing an advanced curriculum to complete high school requirements.
 She spent time living abroad in Amman, Jordan, which inspired her to learn Arabic and Spanish.

-Education

 Wicker graduated from her high school near Fort Worth, Texas at age 12, after which she began attending Arizona State University.
-Wicker initially double-majored in astronomical and planetary science and chemistry, hoping to one day be a NASA engineer.
-After a trip to Jordan with The Brown STEM Girl foundation, she became interested in viral immunology and switched her major to pre-med.
+She initially double-majored in astronomical and planetary science and chemistry, hoping to one day be a NASA engineer.
+After a trip to Jordan with the Brown STEM Girl foundation, she became interested in viral immunology and switched her major to pre-med.

-On May 13, 2022, the University of Alabama at Birmingham's Heersink School of Medicine offered Wicker admission in 2024 through the school’s Burroughs Wellcome Scholars Early Assurance Program, "which partners with several Black schools in Alabama to offer students early acceptance as they plan to enter medical school."
-Wicker accepted the offer later that summer.
+On May 13, 2022, the University of Alabama at Birmingham's Heersink School of Medicine offered Wicker admission in 2024 through the school's Burroughs Wellcome Scholars Early Assurance Program, "which partners with several Black schools in Alabama to offer students early acceptance as they plan to enter medical school."
+She accepted the offer later that summer.

 Career

-While completing high school, Wicker "noticed the racial and gender disparities in the science, technology, engineering and mathematics (STEM) fields," which led her to develop The Brown STEM Girl (BSG) website.
-Wicker imagined using BSG to "create this culture of Brown girls in STEM."
+While completing high school, Wicker "noticed the racial and gender disparities in the science, technology, engineering and mathematics (STEM) fields," which led her to develop the Brown STEM Girl (BSG) website.
+She imagined using BSG to "create this culture of Brown girls in STEM."
 She developed a business plan and contacted business people to get the foundation started.
 BSG provides scholarships, mentorships, internships, and other support to girls of color pursuing education in STEM.
 BSG also offers opportunities for girls of color to study abroad in Singapore.
+Wicker founded Dorm Room Makeover™ as part of her First Year College Initiative for first year girls of color majoring in STEM Fields.

 In 2021, Wicker became the youngest person to intern for NASA.
-There, she "worked on various assignments including remote research for the Jet Propulsion Laboratory in La Cañada Flintridge, California."
+There, she "worked on various assignments including remote research for the Jet Propulsion Laboratory in Pasadena, California."

 On July 28, 2022, Wicker appeared on Good Morning America to discuss her early acceptance into medical school and to offer advice to other young people.